PrincetonUniversity/running_gromacs/02_installation/ins/della/scripts.md

 $ bash della9_gpu_avx2.sh | tee gmx.log
 ```

+The above produces an executable.

+For additional performance, one might try with cuFFTMp, using AVX-512 and then only running on the Intel CPUs with 80 GB A100's, and using openmpi/cuda-12.6/gcc/4.1.6 for Open MPI.

 # Della-GPU (OS Version 8)

 The GPU nodes on Della have AMD processors with AVX2 as the highest instruction set.
 The system version of GCC is 8.3.1.
 Below is a build procedure: